DivyaratanPopli/pca_paper/README.md

 Here, we provide different implementations of PCA - probabilistic PCA (PPCA), Latent Subspace Estimation (LSE) and classical PCA - and find that F-statistics are more naturally interpreted in a PPCA or LSE-based framework.
 Using this framework, F-statistics can be accurately estimated from PPCA in the presence of large amounts of missing data.

-We have provided a pipeline to implement this method in the repository `Snakemake_pipelines/real_data`.
+We have provided a pipeline to implement this method (described in detail at https://www.biorxiv.org/content/10.1101/2024.09.25.615036v1) in the repository `Snakemake_pipelines/real_data`.
 We also have example input files with Neandertal data in the repository Snakemake_pipelines/real_data/toy_example.
 The pipelines that we used to simulate genetic data and to test our method are available in the repository Snakemake_pipelines/simulations.

 To run the pipeline on the data files in toy example, follow these steps: